-The proposed General Assembly Raised Bill No. 1376 seeks to amend existing laws regarding blood alcohol content (BAC) limits for impaired driving and boating.
+General Assembly Raised Bill No. 1376 proposes significant amendments to the legal blood alcohol content (BAC) limits for impaired driving and boating.
 The bill lowers the BAC threshold for general motor vehicle operation from

 eight-hundredths to

-five-hundredths of one percent, while maintaining the limit for commercial motor vehicles at four-hundredths of one percent and establishing a limit of two-hundredths of one percent for individuals under twenty-one years of age.
-These changes will be reflected in various sections of the law, including those related to motor vehicles, school buses, and vessels, and are set to take effect on January 2, 2026.
+five-hundredths of one percent, while maintaining the limit for commercial motor vehicles at four-hundredths of one percent and setting a limit of two-hundredths of one percent for individuals under twenty-one years of age.
+These changes will be reflected in various sections of the law, including those related to the operation of motor vehicles and vessels, and will take effect on January 2, 2026.
+The bill also clarifies definitions related to impaired driving enforcement and drug influence evaluations.

 Statutes affected: Raised Bill: